Lucius Tillius Cimber

 Lucius Tillius Cimber (d.
-42 BCE?) was a Roman senator and one of the key conspirators in the assassination of Julius Caesar on the Ides of March, 44 BCE.
+42 BC?) was a Roman senator and one of the key conspirators in the assassination of Julius Caesar on the Ides of March, 44 BC.
 Though previously favored by Caesar, Cimber played a pivotal role in initiating the attack by grabbing Caesar's toga—an agreed-upon signal for the conspirators to strike.

 Early life and career

 Little is known of Cimber's early life, but he had risen to political prominence by the final years of the Roman Republic.
 He served as Praetor in 45 BCE and was later appointed governor of Bithynia and Pontus, a wealthy province in Asia Minor, for 44 BCE.
 These positions reflect his strong political standing under Caesar.

 Cimber is thought to have served with Caesar in Gaul or during the civil war, though sources are unclear.
 According to Cicero, Cimber was personally grateful to Caesar for his kindnesses.

 Role in Caesar's assassination

 Cimber joined the conspiracy to assassinate Caesar, led by Marcus Junius Brutus and Gaius Cassius Longinus.
 According to ancient sources, he was responsible for initiating the attack.
 On March 15, 44 BCE, during a Senate meeting in the Theatre of Pompey, he presented a petition requesting the recall of his exiled brother.
 When Caesar attempted to dismiss him, Cimber grabbed Caesar’s toga, which prevented him from standing.
 This act signaled the other conspirators, beginning with Publius Servilius Casca, to begin the assault.

 Plutarch and Appian confirm this role, and Suetonius reports Caesar’s last coherent words may have been “Why, this is violence!” as he reacted to Cimber's action.
 Though Cimber himself did not strike Caesar, his action was critical to the plan's success.